2013 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo, New York playing in the National Lacrosse League (NLL).
-The 2013 season was their twenty-second season in the NLL.
+The 2013 season was their 22nd season in the NLL.

 The Bandits started the season with a fairly strong 5–3 record, with wins over their division rivals the Toronto Rock and Philadelphia Wings and two wins over the defending champion Rochester Knighthawks.
-But for the second straight season, the Bandits lost six in a row to put their playoff hopes in jeopardy.
-They finished the season 6-10 and out of the playoffs for the first time since 2002.
+But for the second straight season, the Bandits lost six straight games to put their playoff hopes in jeopardy.
+They finished the season with a 6–10 record, and out of the playoffs for the first time since 2002.

 After the season, long-time coach Darris Kilgour was fired by the Bandits.
+Despite the low season, the Bandits drafted Dhane Smith with the fifth overall pick in the NLL draft.

+As of 2026, this is the Bandits' lowest win total in franchise history since the league expanded to at least 16 games.